MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Norway/norwegian-sales-documents.md

   - "nb-no"
 ---
 # Norwegian Sales Documents
-[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] supports two sets of sales documents.
+FIX INCLUDE HERE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] --> supports two sets of sales documents.
 A document set consists of a sales invoice, sales credit memo, reminder, and finance charge memo.

  Set 1 is based on international reports.
 You cannot print Norwegian giro or use paper sources\/trays in this set of reports.